dhsorens/cce-token-contract/AMM_REQS.md

 * Any change should not shock the market, but only change things slowly over time.
     * Part of that will be we want a ranking mechanism that is good enough to last and not need many edits -- edits would be small optimisations.
     * Either that, or have some system of pricing
+* Things that are harder to do should be more profitable for the people that do them.
+BURNT tokens incentivize this well.

 Token holders can burn their tokens and will receive a token in return.
 There might be a market for these.
 It should be a "burnt" token; this will be a **social utility token** (!!).
 * People can build platforms where this is the currency, or gives special access